 “South study walking” is not an official position, before the Qing era this is just a “messenger,” generally by the then imperial intellectuals Hanlin to serve as.
 South study in the Hanlin officials in the “select chencai only goods and excellent” into the value, called “South study walking.”
 Because of the close to the emperor, the emperor’s decision to have a certain influence.
 Yongzheng later set up “military aircraft,” the Minister of the military machine, full-time, although the study is still Hanlin into the value, but has no participation in government affairs.
 Scholars in the Qing Dynasty into the value of the South study proud.
 Many scholars and scholars in the early Qing Dynasty into the south through the study.

 Is this actually in English?
 Of course we all agree that it’s made of English words (for the most part, anyway), but does that imply that it’s a passage in English?
-To my mind, since the above paragraph contains no meaning, it’s not in English; it’s just a jumble made of English ingredients—a random word salad, an incoherent hodgepodge.
+To my mind, because the above paragraph contains no meaning, it’s not in English; it’s just a jumble made of English ingredients—a random-word salad, an incoherent hodgepodge.

 In case you’re curious, here’s my version of the same passage (it took me hours):